View All 1834 Capped Head to Left Half Eagle

 Description

 The 1834 Capped Head to Left Half Eagle - Crosslet 4 is a Gold Half Eagle produced at the Philadelphia Mint as part of the Capped Head to Left Half Eagles 1813-1834 series.
-The U.S. Mint produced 50,141 examples.
-The obverse features Liberty facing left wearing a cap with curls of hair beneath, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Scot & John Reich.
+The U.S. Mint produced 50,141 examples, making this the lower-mintage of the two mint variants.
+The obverse features Liberty facing left wearing a cap with curls of hair beneath and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of the Capped Head type, replaced mid-year by the Classic Head design after gold weight reduction.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $27K to $175K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 23.8 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8161.
-The Capped Head Half Eagle includes some of the rarest regular-issue gold coins in U.S. The 1815 Half Eagle (only 635 struck) is one of the most famous U.S. gold rarities.
-Many dates in the reduced-size group have mintages under 5,000.

 External References